Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 To what extent are relevant stakeholders (eg, creditors, directors, shareholders) and the courts involved in any business conducted during an insolvency procedure?

-During the restructuring process, directors can continue with their duties, subject to the supervision of the court and approval from the court-appointed trustee or commissar.
-During the bankruptcy liquidation, once a continuation of trade decision is rendered, only the directors appointed by the bankruptcy administration can continue to serve.
+During the restructuring process, directors can continue with their duties, subject to the supervision of the compostion administrator and court approval for certain transactions involving the debtor’s assets.
+During the bankruptcy liquidation, the bankruptcy administration or its appointed directors are entitled to manage the business.

 Can an insolvent company obtain further credit or take out additional secured loans during an insolvency procedure?